jklafka/jklafka/README.md

 ### A bit about me

-I'm a software developer, data scientist and cognitive scientist currently based out of Madison, WI.
-My background is in human and machine language processing, but I'm excited about pretty much anything in the SCIE (science, computation, innovation and engineering) space.
-I'm currently brushing up on my React knowledge and thinking more deeply about human-computer interaction before launching into some more projects in that space.
+I'm a software engineer based out of NYC.

 Pronouns: He/him/his 😄